michaelkleinbehance/XPSPL/docs/api.rst

 All functions declared on this page do not fall into any namespace.

-.. api.php generated using docpx on 01/08/13 01:37pm
+.. api.php generated using docpx on 01/08/13 03:22pm
-.. function::  signal
+.. function:: signal($signal, $callable)

-    Creates a new signal process.
+    Installs a new signal processor.

     :param string|integer|object $signal: Signal to attach the process.
     :param object $callable: Callable